byxorna/merlin/README.md

 ## TODO

 * Pick a new name!
 Merlin is already a rubygem (http://rubygems.org/gems/merlin)
+* test and document coalescing updates
 * when performing atomic deploys, we dont clean up the old directories.
 We should
 * Add helpers to ERubis to get key name instead of full value, find path, etc.
 * Finish test suite! write tests for the CLI.
-* Support coalescing watches within an interval, so we dont fire a regeneration every change (watch/etcd)